 Fate/Zero was initially released as a doujinshi collaboration by Type-Moon and Nitro+ between 2006 and 2007 at Comic Market conventions.
 A six-volume bunkoban edition was officially published by Sekaisha in 2011.

 The series received four drama CD adaptations between 2008 and 2010, an image soundtrack in 2007, as well as two anime adaptations, produced by ufotable.
+It has also been published in English by Dark Horse Comics since March 3, 2016.

 After hearing that Fate/Zero will be made into anime.
 I decided to read its novel and in the end I was very impressed with the storyline and the characters in here.